Electric Space Heater Recall

-The Consumer Product Safety Commission (CPSC) is calling for a recall of 350,000 defective electric space heaters due to a deadly defect that causes the units to overheat and catch fire.
+The Consumer Product Safety Commission (CPSC) is calling for a recall of 350,000 defective electric space heaters due to a deadly defect that causes the electric space heater to overheat and catch fire.
 After news that a 90-year-old man lost his life in a 2017 house fire resulting from one of the defective Vornado Air space heaters, the commission is fast tracking the recall and attempting to get the products off the shelves – and out of consumers homes – as quickly as possible.

 So far, the CPSC has received 19 reports of Vornado Air VH101 Personal Vortex electric space heaters catching on fire and/or overheating.
 While the first recall was in April of this year, news of the fatality surfaced only recently.
 As a result, Vornado Air is complying with the CPSC’s recall in hopes of limiting risks to consumers.